-The 17th annual Sasol Techno X will be held at the Sasol Recreation Club, Nelson Mandela Drive in Secunda from 31 July – 4 August 2017.
+The 19th annual Sasol Techno X will be held at the Sasol Secunda Recreation Club, lower sports grounds, Nelson mandela Drive in Secunda from 29 July - 2 August 2019

 Sasol Remains committed to continuously limiting the impact of our South African operations on Ambient Air Quality in a practicable and sustainable manner.

 Our diverse businesses and integrated value chain are the cornerstone of our success.